Conversational copywriting to make brands feel human.

 Money and other awkward topics.

-No, just the money stuff, actually.
+Just the money stuff, actually.
 Let’s keep it simple:

 I charge per project, rather than on an hourly or daily basis.